SoftCircuits/SoftCircuits.Wordify/README.md

 | `"sheep".Singularize();` | sheep |
 | `" dogs! ".Singularize();` | dog! |

 *Note: The English language is complex.
 It is not possible for the library to handle every word perfectly.
-We are looking to make this functionality more extendible in the future.*
+We are looking to make this functionality more extensible in the future.*

 ## Truncating